jbird186/foresee/docs/reference.md

 ## Basic Stack Manipulation

 Foresee is a stack-based language, meaning that all operations interact with a central stack data structure.
 For this reason, Foresee uses postfix notation.
-For example, instead of `sqrt(9 + (5 * 8))`, you would have `9 5 8 * + sqrt`.
+For example, instead of `sqrt(9 + (5 * 8))`, you could say `9 5 8 * + sqrt`.
 * `9`: pushes the integer `9` to the stack.
 The stack is now `[9]`.
 * `5`: pushes the integer `5` to the stack.
 The stack is now `[9, 5]`.
 * `8`: pushes the integer `8` to the stack.
 The stack is now `[9, 5, 8]`.